OreBoia/Java7EE_1Z0-900/Dispense/Oracle_Exam_Simulation_Quiz_1.md

 41. b) `@ServerEndpoint`
 42. b) `@OnMessage`
 43. b) `session.getBasicRemote().sendText(message)`
-44. b) When a WebSocket connection is closed
+44. a) When a WebSocket connection is closed
-45. b) WebSocket provides full-duplex communication over a single connection
+45. c) WebSocket provides full-duplex communication over a single connection

 ### JSF (46-50)

-46. a) Forces a client-side redirect
+46. b) Forces a client-side redirect
 47. b) Process Validations
-48. b) Processes the component in the Apply Request Values phase instead of later phases
+48. a) Processes the component in the Apply Request Values phase instead of later phases
 49. b) Asynchronous partial page updates
-50. b) `@Named`
+50. c) `@Named`

 ### JMS (51-55)

 51. b) Using JMSContext instead of creating Connection and Session manually
 52. b) Point-to-Point (Queue)
 53. b) Message-Driven Bean
-54. b) `JMSContext`
+54. a) `JMSContext`
-55. b) Durable subscriptions retain messages for disconnected subscribers
+55. d) Durable subscriptions retain messages for disconnected subscribers

 ### Security (56-60)

-56. c) Everyone (authenticated or not)
+56. b) Everyone (authenticated or not)
-57. b) `@RolesAllowed`
+57. a) `@RolesAllowed`
 58. b) Prevents any user from accessing the method
 59. b) Restricts access to /admin/* URLs to users with the admin role
 60. b) `SecurityContext`

 ### Concurrency (61-65)

-61. b) It propagates Java EE context (security, transactions) to the spawned threads
+61. c) It propagates Java EE context (security, transactions) to the spawned threads
 62. b) `ManagedScheduledExecutorService`
-63. b) Context-aware threads managed by the container
+63. a) Context-aware threads managed by the container
 64. b) Runs cleanupTempFiles() every hour starting immediately
-65. b) To capture and propagate Java EE context to non-managed threads
+65. c) To capture and propagate Java EE context to non-managed threads

 ### Batch Processing (66-70)

 66. b) Commit the transaction after every 100 items
-67. a) `ItemReader`
+67. b) `ItemReader`
 68. b) A task-oriented step that doesn't use chunk processing
-69. c) To transform/process items between reading and writing
+69. b) To transform/process items between reading and writing
 70. b) Using `BatchRuntime.getJobOperator().start(jobXML, parameters)`

 ---